clokep/relapse/docs/usage/configuration/config_documentation.md

   A value of zero means that sync responses are not cached.
   Defaults to 2m.

-  *Changed in Synapse 1.62.0*: The default was changed from 0 to 2m.
+  *Changed in Relapse 1.62.0*: The default was changed from 0 to 2m.

 * `cache_autotuning` and its sub-options `max_cache_memory_usage`, `target_cache_memory_usage`, and
    `min_cache_ttl` work in conjunction with each other to maintain a balance between cache memory usage and cache entry availability.
-You must be using [jemalloc](../administration/admin_faq.md#help-synapse-is-slow-and-eats-all-my-ramcpu) to utilize this option, and all three of the options must be specified for this feature to work.
+You must be using [jemalloc](../administration/admin_faq.md#help-relapse-is-slow-and-eats-all-my-ramcpu) to utilize this option, and all three of the options must be specified for this feature to work.
 This option defaults to off, enable it by providing values for the sub-options listed below.
 Please note that the feature will not work and may cause unstable behavior (such as excessive emptying of caches or exceptions) if all of the values are not provided.